 Don’t follow those alerts.

 I want you to be self-sufficient.
 I don’t want you to ever have to rely on me or anybody else.

 My team and I are just training wheels in the beginning.
-We’ll help guide you.
-We’ll try to get you on the right path.
-We’ll give you a little push, knowing that all of my most successful students can trade completely on their own after a few years … and that’s a beautiful thing.
+We’ll help guide you and try to get you on your right path.
+My top students trade completely on their own after a few years … and that’s a beautiful thing.